 Especially in view of the different properties of the substances to be used, the investors were impressed by the WELTEC solution for uninterrupted entry of the input material: The robust MULTIMix system guarantees continuous utilisation and homogenisation of the substrates and stable plant operation.
 In combination with an 80m³ solid matter dosing feeder, the WELTEC system ensures optimum shredding and intensive mixing of the vegetable waste and long-fibre silage.
 The efficient pre-processing of the substances ensures, not only biological decomposition and efficient gas yield, but also low energy consumption of the plant.

 “The biogas plant will enable us to pursue our growth course on the one hand and our ecological goals on the other hand”, explained Thomas Gilpin, founder of Gilfresh.
+It should help the nation also in attaining the UK biogas energy targets.

 “WELTEC has designed the plant precisely for our specific production conditions.
 What ultimately convinced us was the fact that WELTEC was able to offer this flexible design with high-quality technologies at excellent conditions”, says Thomas.
 Another reason why he is pleased with the plant layout is that his company advocates the determined protection of resources.